amcax-corp/amcax-daemon/README.md

 - To create a new geometry object

     Activate **BRep** tab and choose the type of object, and then:
-  - For face type: Click on the render area to specify multiple points in sequence, once you are done, press "Enter".
+  - For face type: Click on the render area to specify multiple points in sequence, once you are done, press `Enter`.
-  - For other types: A dialog will pop up, specify the geometry object's parameters in the dialog and click "OK"
+  - For other types: A dialog will pop up, specify the geometry object's parameters in the dialog and click `OK`

-- To delete objects, select the objects and press "Delete" key.
+- To delete objects, select the objects and press `Delete` key.
 - To move objects, select the objects, hold the left mouse button, move to the target point, then release the button

 ### Modify Geometry Objects

-- To edit objects, on the leftside, there's an edit toolbar, choose the kind of operation from the toolbar, pick up objects in sequence to operate on, and then press "Enter" key to apply the operation on selected objects.
+- To edit objects, on the leftside, there's an edit toolbar, choose the kind of operation from the toolbar, pick up objects in sequence to operate on, and then press `Enter` key to apply the operation on selected objects.

 ### Persistent Geometry Objects

-You may either select some objects and save them as file using "Export Selected" function, or save all the objects in your working space using "Save" function.
+You may either select some objects and save them as file using `Export Selected` function, or save all the objects in your working space using `Save` function.
 The objects will be saved in `*.abr` file, which is an AMCAX proprietary format.
 You can later load the objects from `*.abr` file into your working space.
-All the related functions are availabe under the "File"menu.
+All the related functions are availabe under the `File` menu.

 ### Auxillary Functions